HOA forcing orphan teen to move out of grandparents’ home

 PRESCOTT, Ariz.
-(Tribune Media Wire/ CNN Newsource) – An Arizona teen who recently lost his mother and father is now being told he can’t live with his grandparents because of their homeowners association.
+(Nexstar)– An Arizona teen who recently lost his mother and father is now being told he can’t live with his grandparents because of their homeowners association.

 Fifteen-year-old Collin Clabaugh’s parents died two weeks apart while the family was living in California.